microprediction/timemachines/docs/README.md

 ### Using a skater (see [list](https://microprediction.github.io/timemachines/skaters.html) of them)

+     from timemachines.skaters.somewhere import something as f
      for yi in y:
          xi, x_std, s = f(y=yi, s=s, k=3)

 Here *yi* is a scalar or vector.
-Again, see [skaters](https://microprediction.github.io/timemachines/skaters.html) for more detail and ways to find and import ones you like.
+Again, see [skaters](https://microprediction.github.io/timemachines/skaters.html) for more detail on the
+*somewhere* and *something*.

 ### Ways to [use](https://microprediction.github.io/timemachines/uses) this package